iurilandolt/pipex/README.md

+# pipex
-This program replicates the functionality of Unix terminal pipes (|).
+This program replicates the functionality of Unix terminal pipes `|`).

 It accepts input from a file, from the output of a terminal command, or through the "here_doc" (<<) method.

 The input is then channeled through one or more commands, with each command processing the output of the previous one.
 The final result is directed into an output file.
-#metion path variable.
-#error managing, stderr, exit() function
-#check if anything is left open
-#allowed functions
-#program arguments vs system arguments

 We begin with opening the correct files and storing their given file descriptors.
 These will be the first and last argument of the ./pipex call.